 One man Kelly became acquainted with in the 1950s was a young Bernard Charles Ecclestone – yes, the F1 supremo himself.
-Only at the time he was not the man in charge of FOM but instead he was a part time racing driver and motorcycle dealer.
+Only at the time he was not the man in charge of FOM but was instead a part time racing driver and motorcycle dealer.
 Joe and Bernie would trade cars and motorcycles with one another and were very good friends.
 Bernie would tell Joe of his plans to globalise Formula One, which he seemed to have even as a small-time motor dealer.
 Joe would tell him he was mad for thinking such a thing was possible, saying “this isn’t football”.
 We all know what happened next!
 Still, even as late as 1980 when Bernie was fully realising his concept they were on good terms with one another, with Bernie looking to buy property in Ireland from Joe.
 Joe’s personal view of the man?

 “A non-smoker, a non-drinker he is very disciplined in most ways but my God what a gambler!
 I once saw him lose £50,000 in Monte-Carlo… I could talk about Bernie forever.
 In my opinion he is the greatest character in motorsport, or anywhere else.”